What is a Payment Gateway? Why You Need One & How it Works

 It’s essentially a safe and secure infrastructure that bridges the gap between your business and your customer.

-In-store, a point of sale terminal (POS) looks at card chips to validate the shopper’s credit card.
+In-store, a point of sale terminal (POS) or mobile POS system looks at card chips to validate the shopper’s credit card.
 Online, a payment gateway confirms whether a payment is legitimate.
 With online payments you can’t access your customer’s physical card, so your payment gateway does the work for you.

 Payment Gateways Execute Various Transaction Types